 If you’re a reasonable person, you might ask, “what is mxnet-the-straight-dope?”
 You might also ask, “why does it have such an ostentatious name?”
 Speaking to the former question, mxnet-the-straight-dope is an attempt to create a new kind of educational resource for deep learning.
 Our goal is to leverage the strengths of Jupyter notebooks to present prose, graphics, equations, and (importantly) code together in one place.
 If we’re successful, the result will be a resource that could be simultaneously a book, course material, a prop for live tutorials, and a resource for plagiarising (with our blessing) useful code.
 To our knowledge, few available resources aim to teach either (1) the full breadth of concepts in modern machine learning or (2) interleave an engaging textbook with runnable code.
 We’ll find out by the end of this venture whether or not that void exists for a good reason.

 This new world offers enormous opportunity, but has also given rise to considerable buffoonery.
-Research preprints have been flooded by clickbait, AI startups have sometimes received overly optimistic valuations, and the blogosphere is flooded with thought leadership pieces written by marketers bereft of any technical knowledge.
+Research preprints like the arXiv are flooded by clickbait, AI startups have sometimes received overly optimistic valuations, and the blogosphere is flooded with thought leadership pieces written by marketers bereft of any technical knowledge.
 Amid the chaos, easy money, and lax standards, we believe it’s important not to take our models or the environment in which they are worshipped too seriously.
 Also, in order to both explain, visualize, and code the full breadth of models that we aim to address, it’s important that the authors do not get bored while writing.

 - Introduce a reasonable number (perhaps one) of new concepts